-We have undertaken many executive searches for family businesses over the years.
-Finding executives who will thrive in these businesses is specialized work as it requires an understanding of how business and familial dynamics interact to inform good hiring decisions.
-These dynamics are anything but incidental.
+We have undertaken many executive searches for family businesses over the years, and we continue to do so.
+Finding executives who will thrive in these businesses is specialized work as it requires an understanding of how business and familial dynamics interact to inform hiring decisions.
+These dynamics are anything but incidental considerations.
 They can create wonderfully inviting through to bizarre, surreal, if not impossible contexts in which to hire.

 I was recently reading the story of the Schoen family.
 The patriarch, LS Schoen (known as ‘Slick’) founded the ubiquitous US-based company U-Haul in 1945.
 Slick’s determination to build a successful business was such that he travelled for weeks on end, meeting dealers, personally servicing his trucks and trailers, often sleeping in his car.
 Though the firm went through many ups and downs, it grew to international prominence and its name and brand endure seventy years later.
 This is not THE interesting part of the story however.